petr-tik/lcthw/income_calc/progress_report.md

+## 13/8

+Idea to keep tax_rules structs outside the options struct.
+Use the location int flag to activate a branch in a ```switch``` statement, which calls the right helper function with all the business logic for that location's tax contributions, including national insurance and other charges.

+Keeps the structs nice and light, makes it easy to extend to new tax residencies by adding:
+      relevant tax_rules structs
+      helper func for full calculation
+      a ```switch``` statement branch

 ## 11/8

 Added the helper function for the parser - it copies the location array of chars and lowercases all upper case chars.